Advice for photographers from David Alan Harvey

 You must have something to “say”.
 You must be brutally honest with yourself about this.
 Think about history , politics, science, literature, music, film, and anthropology.
 What affects does one discipline have over another?
 What makes “man” tick?
 Today , with everyone being able to easily make technically perfect photographs with a cell phone, you need to be an “author”.
 It is all about authorship, authorship and authorship.
 Many young photographers come to me and tell me their motivation for being a photographer is to “travel the world” or to “make a name” for themselves.
 Wrong answers in my opinion.
 Those are collateral incidentals or perhaps even the disadvantages of being a photographer.
 Without having tangible ideas , thoughts, feelings, and something almost “literary” to contribute to “the discussion”, today’s photographer will become lost in the sea of mediocrity.
 Photography is now clearly a language.
 As with any language, knowing how to spell and write a gramatically correct “sentence” is , of course, necessary.
 But, more importantly, today’s emerging photographers now must be “visual wordsmiths” with either a clear didactic or an esoteric imperitive.
 Be a poet, not a technical “writer”.
 Perhaps more simply put, find a heartfelt personal project.
 Give yourself the “assignment” you might dream someone would give you.
 Please remember, you and only you will control your destiny.
 Believe it, know it, say it.

-A Picture (almost) every day on my blog: http://janthephotoman.posterous.com/
+A Picture (almost) every day on my blog: http://janthephotoman.posterous.com/Classes and workshops

 http://www.armorphoto.com/classes/classes.html